thbe/ansible-role-common/README.md

 Dependencies
 ------------

-This role does not have any dependencies.
+This role does not have any dependencies but is a dependency for other roles from "thbe" Ansible Galaxy namespace.

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+This role can be included in the site.yml like this:

 ```yaml
 # Site playbook